The 20 Best Anime of 2020

 It was a big year for anime titles.

 The 2010s were good to long-time anime enthusiasts and newcomers alike.
 Over the course of the past decade, simulcasting and online streaming services such as Netflix, Crunchyroll, Amazon Prime, and Hulu reshaped the nature of the medium in both subtle and awesome ways, transforming how anime fans discovered, shared, and celebrated the shows and movies they loved.
-Japanese animation is a stronger medium now than at any other time in its existence, and from the looks of what 2020 has to offer, things are only going to get better.
+Japanese animation is a stronger medium now than at any other time in its existence, and 2020's slate of shows proved as much.
+These were our 20 favorite shows from a weird year.

 Release date: January 3

 If you were to cross Henry Joost and Ariel Schulman's adrenaline-charged social thriller Nerve with the mystery-driven ultra-violence of Hiroya Oku's Gantz, it'd probably look something like Darwin's Game.
 Based on artist "Ginko" and writer Yuki Takahata's manga of the same name, the anime centers on 17-year-old Kaname Sudō, who, after accepting an mysterious invite from a recently deceased friend, is thrust into a deadly supernatural bloodsport known only as Darwin's Game.
 Pitted against a cadre of sociopaths and with no way to seek help from the outside world, Kaname must rely on his wits and will to survive while searching for a means to escape this living nightmare.
 Produced by studio Nexus, the 11-episode series is penned entirely by series author Yuki Takahata, resulting in an adaptation that's a near one-to-one match with the source material.
 If you're looking for a taut action series with serious mystery drama, Darwin's Game is a solid choice.